Bill Buckner: Post-playing career

 After Buckner retired from baseball, he moved his family to Idaho where he invested in real estate in the Boise area.
 One of the housing subdivisions that he developed is named "Fenway Park".
-He lent his name to and was a minority owner of a local car dealership, Bill Buckner Motors in Emmett, which was in business from 2006 to 2008.

 On April 8, 2008, Buckner threw out the first pitch to former teammate Dwight Evans at the Red Sox home opener as they unfurled their 2007 World Series championship banner.
 He received a two-minute standing ovation from the sell-out crowd.
 After the game, when asked if he had any second thoughts about appearing at the game, he said, "I really had to forgive, not the fans of Boston, per se, but I would have to say in my heart I had to forgive the media for what they put me and my family through.
 So, you know, I've done that and I'm over that."

 On January 4, 2011, Buckner was named the manager of the Brockton Rox of the Can-Am League.
 The Rox posted a 51–42 record in 2011, but after the season, the Rox dropped the professional format to join the Futures Collegiate Baseball League.

-In December, Buckner became the hitting instructor for the Boise Hawks for the 2012 season.
+In December 2011, Buckner became the hitting instructor for the Boise Hawks for the 2012 season.
 The Hawks were the Chicago Cubs affiliate in the Class A-Short Season Northwest League.
 Buckner announced his retirement from baseball on March 3, 2014.
 Buckner was inducted into the Napa High School Hall Of Fame in 1997 and the CIF Sac-Joaquin Section Hall of Fame in 2010.

 Buckner was inducted into the Baseball Reliquary's Shrine of the Eternals in 2008.